ProboCI/probo-docs/docs/build-configuration/environment-configuration.md

 ## Basic Environment Authentication

-You can set up Basic Authentication for your Probo Builds with `basicAuth`.
-This will require users to enter the correct username and password to access the Probo Build site.
+You can set up Basic Authentication for your Probo builds with `basicAuth`.
+This will require users to enter the correct username and password to access the Probo build site.

 {% highlight yaml %}
 basicAuth: